We're currently transitioning to the new health regions structure. Interim arrangements are in place.

 Regional Executive Management Team (EMT)

-The regional directors will be members of the EMT in each health region.
-They will report directly to the REOs.
+The regional directors in the EMT in each health region report to the REOs.

 View the advanced design of the HSE EMT model (PDF, 167KB, 1 page)

-IHAs will be the substructures within each of the 6 new health regions.
-There will be 20 IHAs in total.
-They will serve a population of around 300,000 and will take account of local geographies, population size, needs and services.
+Integrated Healthcare Areas are the substructures within each of the 6 health regions.
+There are 20 Integrated Healthcare Areas in total.
+They serve a population of between 150,000 and 450,000 and will take account of local geographies, population size, needs and services.

-IHAs will bring together both acute and community services as well as other non-HSE providers.
-This will be crucial to supporting and enabling integrated care.
+Integrated Healthcare Areas bring together both acute and community services as well as other non-HSE providers.
+This will be crucial to supporting and enabling integrated health and social care.

 Integrated care